rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/email.md

 title: Email
 ---

-Reaction sends emails for a variety of reasons (user signup, password reset, order receipts, etc.), so you will need to configure an email provider to send emails.
-Because Reaction is built on top of [Node.js](https://nodejs.org), email sending is not natively supported directly from the server.
-Reaction needs to send email via a mail provider using the [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) protocol.
+Demand sends emails for a variety of reasons (user signup, password reset, order receipts, etc.), so you will need to configure an email provider to send emails.
+Because Demand is built on top of [Node.js](https://nodejs.org), email sending is not natively supported directly from the server.
+Demand needs to send email via a mail provider using the [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) protocol.
 You can [read more about why](https://nodemailer.com/2-0-0-beta/setup-smtp/smtp-say-what/) from the documentation of the underlying email package we use called [Nodemailer](https://github.com/nodemailer/nodemailer).
 Some examples of SMTP providers are [Mailgun](https://www.mailgun.com/), [Mandrill](https://www.mandrill.com/), or [Sendgrid](https://sendgrid.com/).
 You can use any of the [providers supported by Nodemailer](https://github.com/nodemailer/nodemailer-wellknown#supported-services) or you can define your own custom SMTP settings (more info below).

 ## Configuration